 This year, APAGS is happy to welcome a few new organizations to our department.
 Graduate and undergraduate students have joined together to form Women in Physics and Astronomy and Pitt Physics Pride, which we hope will help to foster communities for women and LGBTQ members of community respectively.
 Both groups will be meeting regularly at soon-to-be-announced dates and times.

 Now, here is some possibly useful information about housing.
 Most graduate students at PITT live in the neighborhoods of North & South Oakland, which are within walking distance to campus, or Squirrel Hill, Bloomfield, and Shadyside, which are a short, free bus ride away.
 We recommend searching for housing information from the university off-campus housing website, the classifieds section of local newspapers and on-line real estate services (such as Zillow), or just wandering around the neighborhoods you are interested in looking for "For Rent" signs and calling the posted phone number.
 Also, you will surely find that most of your fellow graduate students are valuable sources of advice and guidance – use them well!
 Good luck!

-We would like to once more congratulate you on behalf of all physics graduate students and welcome you to our department.
-If you have any questions that we may be able to help you with, feel free to contact us.
+Congratulations once again to you on behalf of all physics graduate students and welcome to our department!
 We look forward to seeing you this fall!